 Drawbacks of Bringing Heroin Injection Sites to the United States

 There is quite a bit of enthusiasm among supporters of heroin injection sites.
 However, the public remains deeply divided about the safety and effectiveness of these facilities.
 One of the biggest worries is that operating such a facility implicitly condones drug-seeking behavior.
 Visiting a legal facility doesn’t help a person become free of addiction.
 Rather, it provides them with a new setting in which to use drugs.
 This may actually increase heroin users’ addiction pattern as it eliminates negative consequences, such as law enforcement action, that may otherwise deter use.

 Critics of supervised injection facilities say that not only do these sites condone heroin use, but they encourage it.
 More responsible use of public funding is to expand access to heroin treatment programs to help heroin users get clean.
 Many people addicted to heroin feel trapped by the drug, unable to break free and achieve a healthy recovery.
 Poor awareness of effective treatment solutions and mistrust of treatment professionals can keep users stuck in these negative patterns.

 Alternatives to Heroin Injection Sites

-Rather than encouraging heroin use by creating facilities in which to legally use the drug, people need better access to heroin treatments that work.
+Rather than encouraging heroin use by creating facilities to use the drug legally, people need better access to heroin treatments that work.
 For example, providing individualized and humane medical detoxification protocols.
-The fear of suffering or not being able to overcome the withdraw phase keeps many within the progression of addiction.
-Drug dependence is one of the only physiological conditions that some professional in the field, still gives suffering therapeutic value.
+The fear of suffering or not being able to overcome the withdrawal phase keeps many within addiction progression.
+Drug dependence is one of the only physiological conditions that some professionals in the field still gives suffering therapeutic value.
 Assisting a heroin user in overcoming the withdrawal symptoms while medically controlling physical cravings can significantly maximize the chances of succeeding with the appropriate mental health care.

 Last Updated on